What Happens When a Certificate of Deposit (CD) Matures?

 Move the money to a different CD

 You may want to shop around for a new CD that better suits your needs.
-Different CDs may have higher interest rates, or offer rates that gradually increase, like a step up CD.
-Others, such as no penalty CDs, allow you to invest your money without worrying about penalties for early withdrawals, however usually you have to withdraw the entire balance and after the first few days of funding has passed.
-Depending on your financial needs, you may also consider a longer or shorter term.
+Different CDs may have higher interest rates or offer rates that gradually increase, like a step up CD.
+Others, such as no penalty CDs, allow you to invest your money without worrying about penalties for early withdrawals.
+However, usually you have to withdraw the entire balance after the first few days of funding have passed.
+Depending on your financial goals, you may also consider a longer or shorter term CD.
+For example, if you know you’ll want to access the funds to use them for a down payment when purchasing a home in 3 to 5 years, it may not make sense to move the money to a 10-year CD.

 Withdraw your funds

-If you need the money right away, you can also withdraw the funds before the grace period ends.
+If you need access to your money right away, you can also withdraw some or all of the funds before the grace period ends.
 Many people use CDs to save for a short- or medium-term purchase, like a car or a down payment on a house.
 Whatever the case, you have the option to withdraw your funds without penalty during the grace period.

 Invest your money in a different way

-If you’re ready to move your money out of a CD but don’t need to spend it right away, you can move it to a different type of investment.
-You might consider investing in stocks, bonds or exchange-traded funds (ETFs), or simply moving the money to a high-yield savings account (HYSA).
+If you’re ready to move your money out of a CD but don’t need to spend it right away, you can move it to a different type of investment or account.
+You might consider investing in stocks, bonds or exchange-traded funds (ETFs), or simply moving the money to a savings account.

 Disclosure: This article is for general educational purposes.
 It is not intended to provide financial advice.
 It also is not intended to completely describe any Citi product or service.
 You should refer to the terms and conditions financial institutions provide for various products.